aurelius250/odin-recipes/README.md

 # odin-recipes
-# This is a recipe website created while doing The Odin Project's
+This is a recipe website created while doing The Odin Project's HTML section.
-# This project will demonstrate my ability to use HTML, Github, VSCode, the terminal, and problem solving/critical thinking, as well as planning/pseudocode.
+This project will demonstrate my ability to use HTML, Github, VSCode, the terminal, problem solving/critical thinking ability, as well as planning/pseudocode.